 2. Choose the right color.

 When choosing the tint, use the colors you already have in your kitchen.
 Try to choose a color that is close to what you already have because it creates seamless transitions for your eye and makes the kitchen seem larger.

 Removing all the screws, knobs and hinges can be very tedious, but having a smooth surface for painting and reassembling makes it all worth it.
 It’s best to be able to return the hardware to the exact places you found it, so finding a discreet way to label them can be helpful.

 While all the hardware is off, it’s a great time to clean it and get rid of some of the dirt that builds up in your kitchen.
 If your budget allows, update your hardware by replacing it with new.
 It’s amazing how much this can add to your kitchen.

 5. Prepare the kitchen for painting.

-Pack the contents of each cabinets in bags that close completely or in plastic bins.
+Pack the contents of each cabinet in bags that close completely or in plastic bins.
 This will make reloading your cabinets easier and protect the contents while the project is being finished.
-You can also wrap the other surfaces of your kitchen with brown paper or get several drop clothes to cover everything that is not involved in the project.
+You can also wrap the other surfaces of your kitchen with brown paper or get several drop cloths to cover everything that is not involved in the project.

 6. Clean and sand the cabinets.